 Bird-seed mixes are great but avoid cheap mixes because these are often bulked out with pulses, rice, and wheat which are hard to digest, except for pigeons.
 Instead, buy high-quality mixed seeds.
 Sunflower seeds are highly nutritious, especially the black seeds which have a higher fat content than striped ones.
 Small seeds, such as millet, attract house sparrows, dunnocks, finches, reed buntings, and collared doves.
 Niger and sunflower kernels are popular with goldfinches.
 Flaked maize is taken readily by blackbirds.

 Birds love peanuts of course, especially tits and nuthatches.
 Place them in a special nut feeder that only allows birds to take little nibbles of nuts.
 Mixes that contain chunks or whole nuts are suitable for winter feeding only, as small and young birds can choke on large pieces.
 And replace them regularly if they don’t get finished quickly, as they can go off.
 Peanuts can also be high in a natural toxin, which can kill birds, so make sure your peanuts are good quality to guarantee they are free from aflatoxin.

-Appreciated by most garden birds all year round, especially robins and blackbirds, meal worms work well placed on a bird table.
-Buy good quality ones from a local pet shop or garden centre, or from the RSPB.
-Robins and blackbirds love meal worms.
+Appreciated by most garden birds all year round, especially robins and blackbirds, mealworms work well placed on a bird table.
+Buy good quality ones from a local pet shop or garden center, or from the RSPB.
+Robins and blackbirds love mealworms.